Nursing and Health Sciences Division

 Addresses principles and practices of patient care in the radiographic setting.
 Standards of patient care for the radiographer as a member of the health care interdisciplinary team in the hospital and clinic setting will be presented, with a focus on medical ethics and legal issues pertaining to the radiography setting.
 Students will demonstrate contrast media administration, patient preparation for radiographic examinations and safety awareness.
 Pre-requisite: Admission to the Associate of Science in Radiography program and/or permission of the instructor.

 Core positioning practices in radiography.
 Simulated X-ray exams will be performed on upper and lower extremities, chest and abdomen.
-Phantom anatomical models may be imaged and film critique will be performed on each positioning protocol.
-There may be a few visits to local clinical sites to aid in understanding equipment descriptions, manipulations of locks and control panels, ext (time permitting).
+Phantom anatomical models may be imaged.
+Image critique and anatomical landmark review will be performed on each positioning protocol.
 Pre-requisite: Admission to the Associate of Science in Radiography program and/or permission of the instructor.

 Review the history of digital image acquisition as well as an introduction of Radiology Information Systems and their role in hospital information systems (HIS) and exploration of the importance of digital image communication in medicine (DICOM) in a radiology department.
 Pre-requisite: Admission to the Radiographic Science program.

 Basic principles of pathology and radiographic appearance of specific diseases.
 Selecting proper modalities related to disease processes, technical factors, and determination for retaking radiographs that might be acceptable under different circumstances.
-Co-requisites: RS 260 and RS 265.
+Pre-requisite: Admission to the Associate of Science in Radiography program and/or permission of the instructor.

 This lab-based course focuses on the principles and practices of special procedures most commonly performed in our regional hospitals.
 Mobile radiography and trauma Imaging will be discussed.
 Special emphasis will be placed on fundamentals of assisting the Radiologist during fluoroscopic examinations.
 Pre-requisite: Admission to Radiographic Science program.